Before submitting your application for the Digital Corps, we encourage you to:

 Apply for the track in which you have the most experience.
 It’s okay if you have experience or interest in more than one area, but we recommend that you select the track that most closely matches your skill set.
 Doing so will help our team thoughtfully pair candidates with agencies and projects.
 Your track selection will not limit the projects you are considered for and Digital Corps Fellows will have ample opportunity to learn and grow in areas beyond their selected track.

-- Resume.
+• Resume.
 Create a resume (federal resumes not required!) that reflects your education and experience.
+Reference this blog post on USDC resume best practices.

 Here are some suggestions for crafting a competitive Digital Corps application:

-- Be as descriptive and detailed as possible when creating your resume.
-Some tips:
+• Be as descriptive and detailed as possible when creating your resume.
+We strongly suggest reading our blog post on resume best practices before applying.

 We’ve included an overview and tentative timeline of our selection process to help in your planning.